The versatile streaming component for your stereo or receiver.

 Connects to your home WiFi network with any 802.11a/b/g/n, 2.4 and 5 GHz broadcast-capable router for uninterrupted wireless streaming.

 Works with AirPlay 2 on Apple devices iOS 11.4 and higher.

-Port is the successor to Connect, delivering richer sound and extending Sonos’ sound platform to your traditional home audio equipment.
-Port includes an updated digital-to-analog converter for clearly detailed sound and a 12V trigger, which automatically turns on your amplifier to more reliably initiate playback.
+Port is the successor to Connect, delivering richer sound and extending Sonos’s sound platform to your traditional home audio equipment.
+Port includes an updated digital-to-analogue converter for clearly detailed sound and a 12V trigger, which automatically turns on your amplifier in order to more reliably initiate playback.
 Port also allows you to control content using Apple AirPlay 2 and features a versatile design compatible with a standard AV rack.

 No. Sonos wireless speakers, such as Sonos One or Beam, can connect directly to the Sonos system over WiFi without Port.

 Port supports voice control with either Amazon Alexa or the Google Assistant when connected to a voice-enabled device, such as Sonos One, Beam, Amazon Echo Dot, or Google Home, over WiFi.

 Yes, you can connect Port to your turntable to stream vinyl to Sonos speakers throughout your home.